EAMarcar/VoteSway/index.md

 *VoteSway* works in two ways.
 First, it uses data from a [Pew Research survey](http://www.pewinternet.org/2012/11/06/social-media-and-voting/
 ) to predict the best way to communicate with someone given the common ways we communicate with each other.

-Second, it shows the distribution of those in the sample with matching characteristices so a user can get an idea of how much emphasis to put on a particular method.
+Second, it shows the distribution of those in the sample with matching characteristics so a user can get an idea of how much emphasis to put on a particular method.

 *Disclaimer: VoteSway is a project for the Coursera Developing Data Products class.
 No claims are made as to the validity or accuracy of the information generated.*